IlyaBizyaev/Entangle/README.md

 [![Build Status](https://travis-ci.org/IlyaBizyaev/Entangle.svg?branch=master)](https://travis-ci.org/IlyaBizyaev/Entangle)

 ## Description
-Entangle is a simple application, designed to help users protect their private data in a few clicks.
+Entangle is a simple application, designed to help users protect their private data in a few clicks using AES encryption.
+It can also be used to make backups, as it supports ZIP compression.
 Entangle is built using wxWidgets and Crypto++ libraries, which makes it cross-platform.
 ### Features:
 - User-friendly
 - Multilingual
 - Cross-platform
 - Lightweight
+- Two modes: GUI and console

 **Project website:** http://entangle.ucoz.net/
 ## Building from sources